-- The Because the distance from the front to the back of the chambers enin the House side is longer than the distance enin the Senate side, so there are different accessibility options for each chamber. - In the House chambers, the three accessibility options include: (1) adding ramps on the far right and left sides of the chamber, (2) raising the area in front of the rostrum by 5 inches and adding ramps in four of the five aisles, and (3) demolishing and rebuilding the entire floor area to create a 2 percent slope.
-For the first two options, smaller ramps will need to be added in each location where the main ramps meet the entrances to the seating areas. - In the Senate chambers, the two accessibility options include: (1) raising the area in front of the rostrum by 5 inches and adding ramps on the far right and left sides of the chamber, and (2) demolishing the entire floor area to create a 2 percent slope.
-For the first option, smaller ramps will need to be added in each location where the main ramps meet the entrances to the seating areas. - Each option also includes adding a floor lift to access the area occupied by the Speaker of the House and the President of the Senate. - Final cost estimates for the options in each chamber will be available in about 2 weeks. - Any option selected can be completed in the timeframe between legislative sessions.
+- Because the distance from the front to the back in the House Chamber is longer than the distance in the Senate Chamber, there are different accessibility options for each chamber. - In the House Chamber, the three accessibility options include: (1) adding ramps on the far right and left sides of the chamber, (2) raising the area in front of the rostrum by 5 inches and adding ramps in four of the five aisles, and (3) demolishing and rebuilding the entire floor area to create a 2 percent slope.
+For the first two options, smaller ramps will need to be added in each location where the main ramps meet the entrances to the seating areas. - In the Senate Chamber, the two accessibility options include: (1) raising the area in front of the rostrum by 5 inches and adding ramps on the far right and left sides of the chamber, and (2) demolishing the entire floor area to create a 2 percent slope.
+For the first option, smaller ramps will need to be added in each location where the main ramps meet the entrances to the seating areas. - Each option also includes adding a floor lift to access the area occupied by the Speaker of the House and the President of the Senate. - Final cost estimates for the options in each chamber will be available in about 2 weeks. - Any option selected can be completed in the time frame between legislative sessions.